Healthdirect Free Australian health advice you can count on.

 What are the symptoms of SARS?

-These common symptoms could have many causes.
-They are only likely to be due to SARS if you have been in close contact with someone who has the disease, or if you have travelled to a country where there is an outbreak.
-Symptoms usually develop 2 to 7 days after you are exposed to the virus, although sometimes they can take as long as 10 days to appear.
+These symptoms are common with many illnesses.
+They are more likely to be caused by SARS if you have been in close contact with someone infected.
+It is also more likely if you have recently travelled to a country where there is an outbreak.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.